greyhoundforty/IBM-Cloud-Ansible/01-Configure/README.md

 export IC_RESOURCE_GROUP="YOUR_RESOURCE_GROUP"
 ```

-> If you need to test with a different Region but don't want to unset your Environmental Variable, you can supply the Region by appending your command with `-e "region=OTHER_VPC_REGION"`.
+> If you need to test with different variables, such as targeting a different region or resource group you can use the `-e "variable=updated_value"` syntax.
+For example to target a different region you would use: `-e "region=OTHER_VPC_REGION"`

 ## Clone repo with example code